-Teachers and teaching assistants provide the curriculum in the reception classes of up to a class size of 23 children.
+Teachers and teaching assistants provide the curriculum in the reception classes of up to a class size of 23 children, although more recently one class of up to 30.

 There are seven areas of learning and development of which three are "prime areas," and four "specific areas."
 The prime areas are